-HIS 101 - Western Civilization: Antiquity-1650 3 Credits
+HIS 101 - Western Civilization: Antiquity-1650 - GT-HI1 3 Credits

 Explores a number of events, peoples, groups, ideas, institutions, and trends that have shaped Western Civilization from the prehistoric era to 1650.
 Reflects the multiple perspectives of gender, class, religion, and ethnic groups.
 Focuses on developing, practicing, and strengthening the skills historians use while constructing knowledge in this discipline.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-HI1 (Contact hours - 45)

-HIS 102 - Western Civilization: 1650-Present 3 Credits
+HIS 102 - Western Civilization: 1650-Present - GT-HI1 3 Credits

 Explores a number of events, peoples, groups, ideas, institutions, and trends that have shaped Western Civilization from 1650 to the present.
 Reflects the multiple perspectives of gender, class, religion, and ethnic groups.
 Focuses on developing, practicing, and strengthening the skills historians use while constructing knowledge in this discipline.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-HI1 (Contact hours - 45)

-HIS 121 - US History to Reconstruction 3 Credits
+HIS 121 - US History to Reconstruction - GT-HI1 3 Credits

 Explores events, trends, peoples, groups, cultures, ideas, and institutions in North America and United States history, including the multiple perspectives of gender, class, and ethnicity, between the period when Native American Indians were the sole inhabitants of North America, and the American Civil War.
 Focuses on developing, practicing, and strengthening the skills historians use while constructing knowledge in the discipline.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-HI1 (Contact hours - 45)
+(Contact hours - 45)

-HIS 122 - US History since Civil War 3 Credits
+HIS 122 - US History since Civil War - GT-HI1 3 Credits

 Explores events, trends, peoples, groups, cultures, ideas, and institutions in United States History, including the multiple perspectives of gender, class, and ethnicity, between the period of the American Civil War and the present.
 Focuses on developing, practicing, and strengthening the skills historians use while constructing knowledge in the discipline.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-HI1 (Contact hours - 45)

-HIS 225 - Colorado History 3 Credits
+HIS 225 - Colorado History - GT-HI1 3 Credits

 Presents the story of the people, society, and cultures of Colorado from its earliest Native Americans, through the Spanish influx, the explorers, the fur traders and mountain men, the gold rush, railroad builders, the cattlemen and farmers, the silver boom, the tourists, and the modern state.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-HI1 (Contact hours - 45)

-\\\\ Additional courses available through Colorado Community College Online (CCCOnline) \\\\
+Additional courses available through Colorado Community College Online (CCCOnline)